-McDonald’s UK Modern Slavery Statement 2022
+McDonald’s UK Modern Slavery Statement 2023

-At McDonald’s, we believe we have a responsibility to respect and promote human rights and to act with due diligence to avoid infringing on the human rights of others and addressing any impacts on human rights if they occur.
-We take that responsibility seriously.
+At McDonald’s, we take seriously our responsibility to respect and promote human rights and to act with due diligence to avoid infringing on the human rights of others and addressing any impacts on human rights if they occur.
 We are committed to respecting human rights as set out in the Universal Declaration of Human Rights.
+Our Human Rights Policy (“Policy”), which is adopted by McDonald’s Corporation and applies to its majority-owned subsidiaries worldwide, including McDonald’s in the UK, is also guided by:

 We strive to foster safe, inclusive, and respectful workplaces wherever we do business and respect the fundamental rights of McDonald’s employees, which include freedom from slavery and child labour; freedom to associate or not associate and collectively bargain; equal opportunity for everyone; a safe and healthy workplace; and freedom from discrimination and harassment.
 Where McDonald’s may impact the human rights of particularly vulnerable groups, such as migrant labourers, indigenous peoples, women, or children, we are also guided by other international standards that elaborate on their rights.

 In 2022, McDonald’s Corporation published its Responsible and Ethical Recruitment Principles, which apply to all its majority-owned subsidiaries and therefore define our approach on this issue, including how we will work toward five global standards.
-These five standards will apply to migrant labour recruiting practices and will be required across our corporate operations, Franchisees and International Developmental Licensees (DLs).
+These five standards will apply to migrant labour recruiting practices and will be required across our corporate operations, Franchisees and International Developmental Licensees (“DLs”).

 Introduction